SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/DataProcess/EditObjects/PolygonEdit.md

 　　Basic Steps:

 1. Select one or more objects to split in an editable layer.
-2. On the "Object Operation" menu, selecting "Object Split" in "Region Operation".
+2. Click "Object Operations" > "Object Editing" gallery > "Object Operation" > "Object Split".
 3. When moving the mouse to the current map window, it prompts &quot;Please select split object&quot;, select a line or region object, according to the intersection of two objects, the object will be segmented.

 　　![](img/CutByChoosePolygon.png)